artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 ### Interfaces

 As both [Flow](#flow) and [TypeScript](#typescript) interact with JavaScript, the mindset for applying types is through Interfaces.
-This is very similar to protocol oriented programming, where you only care about the responsabilities of an object - not the specific type.
+This is very similar to protocol oriented programming, where you only care about the responsibilities  of an object - not the specific type.
 Here is a Flow interface from DangerJS:

 ```js
 /** An API representation for a Code Review site */